by Joanie Blaxter, founder of Follow Your Gut

 - First of all, I knew I was a PYRROLE DISORDER BIOTYPE and already in treatment for that (Understanding Anxiety and Depression: The Hidden Cause Your Doctor Doesn't Know About (Part 1).

 - In addition, as an ex-vegetarian of 29 years, I was also quite positive that I was also a COPPER OVERLOAD BIOTYPE.
 This is not a inherited genetic condition, per se, but rather one that results largely from how the environment and diet affects the adrenal glands.
 Once the adrenals become compromised, they cease being able to handle metals in the body effectively and, characteristically, begin storing copper in the soft tissues, particularly the liver and brain, rather than appropriately excreting it from the body.

-According to my practitioner, virtually all long term vegetarians have an excess of copper stored in the body.
+According to my practitioner, virtually all long term vegans and vegetarians have an excess of copper stored in the body.